scott-saunders/orbit/README.md

 The ORBIT helper plasmid has two separate inducible modules that perform the two conceptual steps of ORBIT.

 First, there is the oligo recombineering module, that includes a single stranded DNA annealing protein (aka RecT) and a mismatch repair suppression protein (dominant negative mutation of MutL - E32K).
 Temporarily suppressing mismatch repair enables much higher efficiency, and avoids the issues of using mismatch repair mutants that accumulate mutations.
 This module is induced with xylS, which responds to m-toluic acid.
-This is inducer cheap and easy to order from [sigma](https://www.sigmaaldrich.com/catalog/product/aldrich/t36609?lang=en&region=US) is soluble in ethanol.
+This inducer is cheap and easy to order from [sigma](https://www.sigmaaldrich.com/catalog/product/aldrich/t36609?lang=en&region=US) and is soluble in ethanol.

 Second, there is the Bxb-1 integrase that catalyzes the integration of the non-replicating plasmid into the attB site.
 This gene is simply arabinose induced.